Last Updated on January 10, 2026 by Martina McKeough

 Shoes Rubbing Your Little Toe? – Wear Properly Fitting Shoes

-When you are buying shoes it is essential that you choose a pair that fit well and that aren’t too tight.
-If your feet are two different sizes always make sure that you buy your shoes to fit the largest size so that there is no pinching, pressure or rubbing.
+If your feet are two different sizes always make sure that you buy your shoes to fit the largest size so that there is no pinching, pressure, or rubbing.
 Where possible make sure you buy your shoes later on in the day when your feet have had a chance to expand from standing so that you get a better fit.

 Double-check that there are no seams or irritants inside the shoe that could also cause a problem.
 Tight shoes mean that there is friction between your foot and the shoe which could cause a problem.
 Walking around the shop and assessing how comfortable the shoes are before committing to buy them is important and will prevent you from making a poor purchase.